bhatti/PlexSpaces/docs/architecture.md

 This document provides a high-level overview of PlexSpaces architecture, abstractions, and design principles.

+> **📖 For comprehensive actor system documentation**, see [Actor System Guide](actor-system.md) which covers the unified actor system, supervision trees, applications, facets, behaviors, and observability in detail.

 ## Overview

 PlexSpaces is a unified distributed actor framework that combines the best patterns from Erlang/OTP, Orleans, Temporal, and modern serverless architectures into a single, powerful abstraction.